chriss1525/chriss1525/README.md

 ### Favorite Projects

-[Flashcards App](https://github.com/chriss1525/FlipDeck) - A study app that allows you to create your own flashcards, store them and use them at crucial study moments
+[FlipDeck](https://github.com/chriss1525/FlipDeck) - A study app that allows you to create your own flashcards, store them and use them at crucial study moments

-[Commandline helper Telegram bot](https://github.com/chriss1525/Commandline_Guru) - A telegram bot equiped with 10 Linux commands to help a beginner learn how to navigate the terminal
+[Commandline_Guru](https://github.com/chriss1525/Commandline_Guru) - A telegram bot equiped with 10 Linux commands to help a beginner learn how to navigate the terminal

 [Madlib in Python](https://github.com/chriss1525/Madlib2) - Fun CLI madlibs game.
 Have fun creating random combinations of subject, verb, object phrases, clauses or just words